ErezChamilevsky/ChangeCalculator/README.md

 # ChangeCalculator
-A cash desk that returns the bills and coins that make the change, by the restrictions of the desk content.
+A cash desk that returns the bills and coins that make the change, by the restrictions of the desk's content.